Musical instruments in Zambia: musical bow

 Yo I would go and sit where the thigh ends, sure /of that one

-For the bold head of Sancha, see Photo 151.
+For the bald head of Sancha, see Photo 151.

-Sancha hill, visible from most of Chibale chiefdom, looks like the top of a skull or bald head.
-So, if it were a human being, the bald head would look very good.
+Sancha hill, visible from most of Chibale chiefdom, resembles the top of a skull or a bald head.
+Therefore, if it were a human being, the bald head would look very good.

 Footnotes